VorpalBlade/cfunge/README.md

 ### Highly recommended

  * Ncurses (http://www.gnu.org/software/ncurses/), needed for the TERM fingerprint.
-This is most likely already installed.
+This is most likely already installed, though headers may need to be installed separately via some form of -dev package.
 Ncurses will be automatically used if found.
+Reentrant ncurses is not supported and support will be skipped if detected.
  * IEC 60559 floating-point arithmetic.
 Please see Annex F in ISO/IEC 9899 for
    more details.
  * LibBSD (or have a BSD libc).
 This allows using arc4random which provides